-Congenital heart disease is a condition known to cause issues with both the body and eyes.
+Congenital heart disease is a condition that can cause issues with both the body and eyes.
 This is a condition that a person is born with.
-Congenital heart disease may be the result of exposure to alcohol, chemicals, medications, or viral infections while the fetus in developing within the uterus.
+Congenital heart disease may be the result of exposure to alcohol, chemicals, medications, or viral infections while the fetus is developing within the uterus.
 When left unchecked, congenital heart disease can lead to swelling in and around the eyes, as well as a number of other bodily symptoms.

 Cyanotic Heart Disease

 Cyanotic heart disease is a type of congenital heart disease in which low blood oxygen levels are found throughout the body.
-The condition is associated with heart defects, or by the presence of an infection or the use of medications during pregnancy.
+The condition is associated with heart defects, or by the presence of an infection.
+It can also occur due to use of medications during pregnancy.
 In terms of the eyes, cyanotic heart disease can cause the eyes to appear puffy.

 High Blood Pressure

-High blood pressure is known as a silent killer because you may go for years before ever knowing that you have a problem with high blood pressure.
+High blood pressure is a silent killer.
+You may go for years before ever knowing that you have a problem with high blood pressure.
 In many cases, symptoms aren’t readily visible until the condition is highly developed and serious problems have started to arise.

 High blood pressure can cause a number of issues within the body, spanning from the veins and arteries, to the heart and even the brain.
 Each of these areas have connections to other areas of the body, including the eyes.
 One particular condition, dementia, has connections to high blood pressure and can lead to issues with visual acuity.

 High blood pressure can also lead to hypertensive retinopathy, or damage to the retina.
-High blood pressure causes damage to the blood vessels in the retina, leading to double vision, dim vision, vision loss, and headaches.
+High blood pressure causes damage to the blood vessels in the retina.
+This can lead to double vision, dim vision, vision loss, and headaches.
 Additionally, high blood pressure can make you more likely to suffer from other vision conditions like retinal artery occlusion, retinal vein occlusion, and ischemic optic neuropathy.

 Strokes are a major cardiovascular episode, and can have damaging affects on the eyes, or manifest in the eyes.
 Common symptoms of stroke seen in the eyes include distorted vision, blind spots in your line of sight, and loss of peripheral vision.
-If you experience any of these symptoms, it is highly recommended that you seek medical treatment immediately.
+If you experience any of these symptoms, you should seek medical treatment immediately.
 Failure to seek treatment can result in permanent damage or vision loss.

 Protecting Against Cardiovascular Disease and Vision Damage

 Protecting your body against the occurrence of cardiovascular conditions is paramount to protecting both your body and your eyes.
-One of the best ways to do this is to ensure that your daily nutrient intake includes an antioxidant, and preferably a powerful one like Lutein and Zeaxanthin.
-Lutein and Zeaxanthin have been found to decrease the levels of molecules associated with inflammation and other cardiovascular disease risk factors.
+One of the best ways to do this is to ensure that your daily nutrient intake includes antioxidants, and preferably powerful ones like Lutein and zeaxanthin.
+Lutein and zeaxanthin have been found to decrease the levels of molecules associated with inflammation and other cardiovascular disease risk factors.

 5 Easy Ways to Improve Your Eye Health Now